sg31147/I-PseudoRelevanceFeedback/README.md

 # ⚕️PSEUDO-RELEVANCE FEEDBACK ON DEEP LANGUAGE MODELS FOR MEDICAL DOCUMENT SUMMARIZATION

-This paper is public on npjmedicine.
+This paper is publicly available on npj Medicine.

 ```bibtex
 @inproceedings{edinAutomatedMedicalCoding2023,